Hirsh's Shoes: David and Rose Hirsh

-David Hirsh emigrated as a child with his parents from Eastern Europe to Pennsylvania where they owned a successful boot shop.
-David's wife, Rose, was a first generation Pennsylvania native.
+David Hirsh emigrated as a child with his parents from Eastern Europe to Pennsylvania, where they owned a successful boot shop.
+David's wife, Rose, was a first-generation Pennsylvania native.
 Seeking a warmer climate to help with Rose's arthritis, the family relocated to Tucson in 1944.
-In 1954 architect Bernard Friedman was commissioned by Rose to design a modern building for her new shoe store in the emerging suburban shopping district along Broadway Boulevard near Broadway Village.
+In 1954, architect Bernard Friedman was commissioned by Rose to design a modern building for her new shoe store in the emerging suburban shopping district along Broadway Boulevard near Broadway Village.
 The Hirsh's Shoes building, although now sandwiched between other buildings, was originally designed as a freestanding structure.
 As a rare surviving example of the popular open front façade, its interior and exterior zones are fully integrated.
-The dynamic entrance is topped with the original neon letter forms.
-For 62 years the Hirsh family has maintained the unique architectural expression, typical of the best mid-century retail storefronts.
-In 2015 the Hirsh Family was honored with a preservation award from the Tucson-Pima County Historical Commission for their stewardship of Hirsh's Shoes building.
+The dynamic entrance is topped with the original neon letterforms.
+For 62 years, the Hirsh family maintained the unique architectural expression, typical of the best mid-century retail storefronts.
+In 2015, the Hirsh family was honored with a preservation award from the Tucson-Pima County Historical Commission for their stewardship of Hirsh's Shoes building.

 Bernard Friedman, architect

 Bernard J. Friedman's (1916–2012) architectural work contributed to Tucson's mid-century modern commercial design idiom.
 Between 1940 and the 1970s, his small and large-scale projects distinguished downtown Tucson and the emerging suburbs with a progressive architectural identity.
 Through structural expressions, elegant proportions, and chic design, his commercial, educational and religious buildings mirror national and international trends, adapted to our desert climate.
 With bold architectural statements, he displayed the excitement of modernism without sacrificing the elegance and monumentality of his civic designs.

 Born to immigrant parents and raised in Chicago, Friedman graduated with a Bachelor of Science degree in Architecture from the University of Illinois in 1938 and moved to Tucson in 1940.
-During World War II he served a Construction Officer with the U.S. Navy Civil Engineer Corps in the European Theatre between 1942 and 1946.
+During World War II, he served as a Construction Officer with the U.S. Navy Civil Engineer Corps in the European theatre between 1942 and 1946.

-Friedman was discharged in 1946, and returned to Tucson where he married his wife, Irma.
-Between 1946 and 1948 he had partnered with architect William Green designing a number of residential and commercial projects including Los Patio at 3318 – 40 East 1st Street, the El Presidio Hotel at Broadway, multiple Fourth Avenue buildings, and the new Temple Emanu‐el auditorium at 225 North Country Club Road.
+Friedman was discharged in 1946 and returned to Tucson, where he married his wife, Irma.
+Between 1946 and 1948, he partnered with architect William Green to design several residential and commercial projects, including Los Patio at 3318 – 40 East 1st Street, the El Presidio Hotel at Broadway, multiple Fourth Avenue buildings, and the new Temple Emanu‐el auditorium at 225 North Country Club Road.
 The 650-seat auditorium was designed to be eclipsed by and integrated into the future sanctuary.

 In February 1948, Friedman announced the establishment of an independent architecture and allied design practice with offices at 210 North Church Street.
-Friedman's commercial architecture of this period embraced the mid-century modernist movement emphasizing the progressive use of glass, new materials, structural systems, and sculptural forms.
+Friedman's commercial architecture of this period embraced the mid-century modernist movement, emphasizing the progressive use of glass, new materials, structural systems, and sculptural forms.
 In 1949, Friedman designed the Given Brothers Shoes Co. building at 57 E. Pennington, and the Recreational and Social Center for the Jewish Community Center on Tucson Boulevard.
 In early 1951, Friedman designed a new school building for Congregation Anshei Israel.